vpidev/database-migrations-guide/Philosophy.md

 Once changes are made, version metadata is updated to record what changes were run, and what version the database schema is at.

 Using a local instance to prepare database changes gives the developer a sandbox to work on changes and get them perfected before making them available to other developers.
-A Local sandbox is the same way our application development works.
+A local sandbox is the same way our application development works.

 ## Put into practice